dlaurie/lua-apl/README.md

 Lua strings are treated as scalars.
 APL-style characters and character matrices are not supported, and the use of string-valued arguments to any APL function except `⍎` and `⍕` does not form part of the design of Lua⋆APL.
 The coherence of both APL and Lua is so good that useful results may well in some cases be obtained from string arguments, but that kind of usage is at this stage an unsupported lucky coincidence.

-APL operations on strings are handled by converting them to vectors of byte values.
+If you really need character vectors, you can converting strings to vectors of byte values.

        x=apl.⌷"⍺-⍵"
        =x
     226 141 186 45 226 141 181
+       =apl.⌻(x,2)

 ### Tables